regexyl/notes/2024 Goals.md

 ## Non-habitual
 1. Contribute to OSS with 10 PRs by 30 April 2024.
 	1. 3 out of the above 10 PRs have to be done in Rust 🦀
+2. Publish Chain Reaction game by
-2. Get the Global Talent Visa (Exceptional Promise) by 31 August 2024.
+3. Get the Global Talent Visa (Exceptional Promise) by 31 August 2024.
 	- Endorsement application: Takes 8 weeks (~2 months)
 	- Visa application: up to 3 weeks
 	- Total: Takes up to 4 months
-3. Move to London by 30 September 2024.
+4. Move to London by 30 September 2024.
-4. Get an Amex credit card by 31 December 2024.
+5. Get an Amex credit card by 31 December 2024.

 ## Habitual

 1. Exercise 6 times a week for a minimum of 25 minutes each time.
-2. Do 1 Leetcode question a day.
+2. Do 1 DSA (e.g. Leetcode, Codeforces) question a day.
 3. Write a blog article at least once a month - I should always be in the midst of writing one blog article.
 	1. At least 12 articles by end-2024, but I'll try for 20 articles as a target.
+	2. I can try exploring other mediums to put my content out, but link them back to my own website